 Each one-on-one teletherapy session is approximately 45-50 minutes.
 Because every individual is unique, our therapy sessions are not one size fits all.
 Through counseling, we engage you by paying close attention to your stories, validating your feelings, and working on a plan to help you overcome your obstacles and live life at your best.

 "There is no greater agony than bearing an untold story inside you."

 Anxiety & Depression

-Suicide risk for Black boys ages 5 through adolescence is 2-3 times higher than that of white boys.
-Depression in Black males may go undetected due to the way it presents itself, resulting in Black males being placed at a disadvantage because their symptoms are more likely to be overlooked or dismissed.
+Suicide risk for Black boys between the ages of 5 and adolescence is 2-3 times higher than that of white boys.
+Depression in Black males may often go undetected due to its unique presentation, resulting in Black males being placed at a disadvantage because their symptoms are more likely to be overlooked or dismissed.

 According to Census data, 25% of U.S. families are headed by a single parent, and 80% of single-parent headed households are moms.
 Whether a child has one parent or two, children thrive when they have parenting that’s nurturing, warm, sensitive, responsive, and flexible.

 Positive relationships are important to our overall mental wellness.
 Conflicts within relationships create stress, and if persistent, can be detrimental to the health and well-being of all individuals involved.
 The key to having a successful relationship is by engaging in healthy communication.